ceperman/tetherd/README.md

 **Tetherd** was conceived from real-life situations where phones were left behind and almost lost.
 Don't let it happen to you.

 ## Key features
-**Preventative Alerts**: Instant, high-visibility alarms sound on both paired devices if connection drops.
+**Preventative Alerts**: Instant alarms sound on both paired devices if connection drops.

 **Zero Internet Required**: Works entirely via localized Bluetooth.
 Perfect for crowded music festivals, remote hikes, international travel, or daily commutes without using data.